 • Organisational impact assessment to assess the high-level impact of applicable data protection laws on your organisation and evaluate the best way forward.

-• Privacy impact assessment to assess the impact of your activities (or products or services) on the privacy or personal information of data subjects.
+• Privacy impact assessment (PIA) to assess the impact of your activities (or products or services) on the privacy or personal information of data subjects.
 Some people refer to this as a privacy risk assessment.
+In South Africa, they are referred to as a Personal Information Impact Assessment (PIIA), while in the EU, they are known as a Data Protection Impact Assessment (DPIA).
+They are all the same thing.

 • Vendor or third-party risk assessment to assess the risks relating to the use of third parties (sometimes referred to as vendors, suppliers, partners, contractors, or service providers).